OneCoreOSS/oskit/README.md

 ---

 OneCore Linux is a distribution based off of TinyCore Linux.
-All OS packages provided inside of OneCore Linux are sourced from their original sources, located [here](http://tinycorelinux.net/).
+All OS packages provided in OneCore Linux are sourced from their original sources, located [here](http://tinycorelinux.net/).

 Unlike other distributions, OneCore Linux is both a Client and Server distribution.
 It can be used as a blazingly fast client, or a resilliant server.